gamaops/polygate/docs/knowledge/observability.md

 Polygate provides a dedicated route for liveness probe that responds:

-* 200 if everything it is up
+* 200 if everything is up
-* 503 if everything it is down
+* 503 if everything is down

 ## Readiness probe

 Polygate provides a dedicated route for readiness probe that responds:

-* 200 if everything it is ready
+* 200 if everything is ready
 * 206 if it is degraded (for example: if you're running consumer and producer mode on the same instance and consumer is down)
-* 503 if everything it is not ready
+* 503 if everything is not ready

 ## Profiling